infiniflow/ragflow/api/python_api_reference.md

     llm: Chat.LLM = None,
     prompt: Chat.Prompt = None
 ) -> Chat
 ```

 ### Returns

-Chat

-description: assitant object.
+- Success: A `Chat` object representing the chat assistant.
+- Failure: `Exception`

 #### name: `str`

-The name of the created chat.
+The name of the chat assistant.
 Defaults to `"assistant"`.

 #### avatar: `str`

-The icon of the created chat.
+The icon of the chat assistant.
 Defaults to `"path"`.

-#### knowledgebases: `list[DataSet]`
+#### knowledgebases: `list[str]`

-Select knowledgebases associated.
+The associated knowledge bases.
 Defaults to `["kb1"]`.

-#### id: `str`

-The id of the created chat.
-Defaults to `""`.

 #### llm: `LLM`

 The llm of the created chat.
 Defaults to `None`.
 When the value is `None`, a dictionary with the following values will be generated as the default.

 - **model_name**, `str`
-  Large language chat model.
-If it is `None`, it will return the user's default model.
+  The chat model name.
+If it is `None`, the user's default chat model will be returned.
 - **temperature**, `float`
   This parameter controls the randomness of predictions by the model.
 A lower temperature makes the model more confident in its responses, while a higher temperature makes it more creative and diverse.
 Defaults to `0.1`.
 - **top_p**, `float`
-  Also known as “nucleus sampling,” this parameter sets a threshold to select a smaller set of words to sample from.
+  Also known as “nucleus sampling”, this parameter sets a threshold to select a smaller set of words to sample from.
 It focuses on the most likely words, cutting off the less probable ones.
 Defaults to `0.3`
 - **presence_penalty**, `float`
   This discourages the model from repeating the same information by penalizing words that have already appeared in the conversation.
 Defaults to `0.2`.
 - **frequency penalty**, `float`